byooooo/dispersant_screening_PAL/README.md

 The code for the polymer featurization can be found in the `featurizer` module of the `dispersant_screener` package.

+The `create_new_features.ipynb` illustrates the basic usage, i.e., how a dataframe with polymer SMILES can be featurized.

 ### Genetic algorithm and inversion of SMILES

 The genetic algorithm is defined in the `ga` module of the `dispersant_screener` package.
 The inversion code is part of the `smiles2feat` module.